swcarpentry/shell-novice/_episodes/07-find.md

 may be cryptic, but people who have mastered it can experiment with different commands interactively, then use what they have learned to automate their work.
-Graphical user interfaces may be easier to use at first, but the once learned the productivity in the shell is unbeatable.
+Graphical user interfaces may be easier to use at first, but once learned, the productivity in the shell is unbeatable.
 And as Alfred North Whitehead wrote in 1911, 'Civilization advances by extending the number of important operations which we can perform without thinking about them.'